MagickRepository/bspwm/README.md

 # Add the GPU card module
 nano /etc/mkinitcpio.conf

-#In the MODULES=() add nvidia
+#----In the MODULES=() add nvidia
 MODULES=(nvidia)

-#Then regenerate the file with the Linux parameter or linux-lts
+#----Then regenerate the file with the Linux parameter or linux-lts

 mkinitcpio -p linux